romanzy313/otp/README.md

 }
 ```

 Please note that **all** methods of OtpService can throw `OtpError`.
-These functions throw when a malicious request is made by the client or when experiencing technical problems in storage.
+These functions throw when a malicious request is made by the client or when experiencing technical problems with storage.
 In the following examples, try-catch error handling is omitted for brevity.

 Check solution, route `POST /otp/:token/check`